retrohacker/libfuse-template/README.md

 To help with this case, we included the file `./prefix.c` which allows us to capture the current working directory prior to starting fuse.

+# Files

+* `index.c` - Configures and starts the fuse filesystem
+* `Sconscript` - Handles building the binary
+* `prefix.{c,h}` - Handles capturing the current working directory at start
+* `logger.{c,h}` - A super simple logger supporting writing to stdout or a file
+* Everything else maps to a fuse operation!

 # Documentation

 There is a handy [doxygen